-This seminar, continuing processes from DANC 470, works to support and men or students through caps one thesis projects, Time will be spent making connections between independent student/creative work and larger Issues in the field: new research in dance studies, concerns of professional practice, alternative venues vs. accepted larger performance spaces and the role(s) of dance in the US and abroad.
+This seminar, continuing processes from DANC 470, works to support and mentor the student through a capstone thesis project.
+Time will be spent making connections between independent student/creative work and larger Issues in the field: new research in dance studies, concerns of professional practice, alternative venues vs. accepted larger performance spaces, and the role(s) of dance in the US and abroad.
 This class is designed to meet the needs of each student on these projects.
 Offered Term 2.